‘Bold And The Beautiful’ Weekly Spoilers: Zoe Wants To Wed Carter Immediately, Ridge Grills Finn

 The Bold and the Beautiful spoilers for the week of February 1 reveal that Zoe Buckingham (Kiara Barnes) will get what’s coming to her.
-Steffy Forrester (Jacqueline MacInnes Wood) will take the paternity test to find out who fathered her child.
-In the meantime, Ridge Forrester (Thorsten Kaye) will grill Dr. John “Finn” Finnegan (Tanner Novlan) about his intentions with his daughter.
+Steffy Forrester (Jacqueline MacInnes Wood) will take the DNA test to find out who fathered her child.
+In the meantime, Ridge Forrester (Thorsten Kaye) will grill Dr. John “Finn” Finnegan (Tanner Novlan) about his intentions for his daughter.

 Monday, February 1 – Zoe Wants To Wed Carter Immediately